allenai/OLMo-Eval/olmo_eval/tasks/olmes_v0_1/README.md

 ## Introduction

-This directory contains the data for OLMES (v0.1).

 OLMES (Open Language Model Evaluation Standard) is a set of principles and associated tasks, for evaluating large language models (LLMs).
+See our paper [OLMES: A Standard for Language Model Evaluations (Gu et al, 2024)](https://www.semanticscholar.org/paper/OLMES%3A-A-Standard-for-Language-Model-Evaluations-Gu-Tafjord/c689c37c5367abe4790bff402c1d54944ae73b2a) for more details.

 The current version includes:

    * Standardized formatting of dataset instances